EmmanuelTlom/ngvms/README.md

 # NGVMS (ngvms)

-The NVGMS Monitoring and Database System.
+The NGVMS Monitoring and Database System.

 ## Install the dependencies